The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Introduction

+Researchers used magnetoencephalography (MEG) technology to analyze turbulence throughout the brain, and the study found that efficient information transmission of the brain relies on turbulence, through which the phenomenon of turbulence in rapid neuronal brain dynamics can be directly measured \cite{bib38}.

+This paper's work suggests a model in which impaired MCH-dependent synaptic function in CA1 and perturbed Rapid Eye Movement (REM) sleep synergistically compromise neuronal homeostasis, contributing to aberrant neuronal activity in CA1\cite{bib40}.
+It is also indirectly proved our possible mechanism of Alzheimer's disease.

 Our newly proposed NN is named the Plasticity Neural Network (PNN).
-For a given neuron, the synaptic plasticity of the connecting neurons from input to output units is first enhanced and then diminished with iterations.
 Synaptic competition causes the enhancement of signal-stimulated synapses to be reflected in an increase in synaptic effective range, while the weakening of peripherally stimulated synapses is reflected in a shortening of synaptic effective range.
+The long-term memory of brain architecture's gradient at the upstream brain regions, the short-term memory of brain architecture at the downstream brain regions.

-The following papers are academic frontiers in neuroscience and artificial neural networks which we endeavor to make connections with our PNN.
+The following papers are academic frontiers in neuroscience and Artificial Neural Networks which we endeavor to make connections with our PNN.

+Based on the mechanism of flow stability, Dr. Hua-Shu Dou proposed the Energy Gradient Theory.
+The maximum of directional derivatives means short-term memory turns to long-term memory might be modified by a critical angel, and the angle 0 turns to $\alpha_c$ \cite{bib39}.

 Their research shows that SynCAM 1 actively limits cortical plasticity in the mature brain.
 Plasticity tapers off when the brain matures and the conclusion is sufficiently substantiated by visual input in adult animal models \cite{bib35}.
-As was stated by Dr. Biederer of Tufts University’s medical School, “Our research has identified a mechanism underlying the control of Brain Plasticity, and most excitingly, we can demonstrate that there is an active process of inhibiting plasticity in the adult brain.”